Native American Indian Arrowheads: The Ultimate Informational Guide

 As you can see, it really depends a lot on what part of the country the Native Indians lived in, or traded in, that determines what kind of stone the arrowheads were made out of.

+So, what are arrowheads made of?
 Below is a list of the most common types of stone used to make arrowheads here in the United States by Native American Indians.

-The Most Common Stones Used To Make Indian Arrowheads
+Most Common Stones Used To Make Indian Arrowheads

 - Petrified wood